Retractions: Updating from Complex Information: Introduction

-Our analysis suggests that ``information about information'' is harder to process than ``direct information.''
-Though our focus on \emph{un}learning is new, there is precedent for the idea that contingent reasoning entails higher cognitive effort.
-One of the first documented difficulties of contingent reasoning was \citet{CharnessLevin2005}, in winner's curse settings.\footnote{ See \citet{EspondaVespa2014} and \citet{MartinezMarquinaetal} for more on difficulties in contingent reasoning in particular games. } Perhaps most related to our study is \citet{Enke2020}, which documents in a pure prediction setting that many subjects consistently fail to account for the informational content from the \emph{absence} of observations, suggesting a failure of contingent reasoning.
-One microfoundation for ``information about information'' being harder to process than ``direct information'' is that subjects face \emph{higher cognitive imprecision} in their understanding of the informativeness of a retraction than of an observation---see \citet{Woodford2020ARE} for a survey on the literature and \citet{EnkeGraeber2020} and \citet{Thaler2021WPOverinference} for recent applications to belief updating.
+Our analysis suggests that ``indirect information'' is more complex to process than ``direct information.''
+Though our focus on retracting information is new, the idea that contingent reasoning entails higher cognitive effort has been illustrated in different settings.
+One of the first documented difficulties of contingent reasoning was \citet{CharnessLevin2005} for the winner's curse.\footnote{ See \citet{EspondaVespa2014} and \citet{MartinezMarquinaetal} for more on difficulties in contingent reasoning in particular games. } Closer to our study is \citet{Enke2020}, which documents in a pure prediction setting that many participants consistently fail to account for the informational content from the absence of observations, suggesting a failure of contingent reasoning.
+One microfoundation driving greater complexity for ``indirect information'' than ``direct information'' is that participants face \emph{higher cognitive imprecision} in their understanding of the informativeness of a retraction than of an observation---see \citet{Woodford2020ARE} for a survey, and \citet{EnkeGraeber2020} and \citet{AugenblickEtAl} for recent applications to belief updating.